Skip to content

 yummygum contact us page example

-Yummygum’s page is light and creative but still aims toward a minimalist look.
+Yummygum’s page is light and creative, aiming for a minimalist look.
 It has a title text, a little explanation that they’re there for you and a contact form with a contrasting background color.

 Moreover, instead of using the general contact form, you can also hit up Vince directly, which creates a more personal experience.